mk-fg/reliable-discord-client-irc-daemon/README.rst

-set names for all discord-specific monitor channels to just "{prefix}" (e.g. "#dm" or "#minecraft"), set private-chat channels to use people's name(s) without "chat." prefix, rename default "me" guild (private chats) to "DMs", use simplier @ + name format for any channels there.
+set names for all discord-specific monitor channels to just "{prefix}" (e.g. "#dm" or "#minecraft"), set private-chat channels to use people's name(s) without "chat." prefix, rename default "me" guild (private chats) to "DMs", use simpler @ + name format for any channels there.

 Defaults are that way to try to be more explicit and descriptive, but once you know what all these channels are for, can easily rename